uwcse440/web-cse440-wi18/_assignments/assignment2/index.md

 Due: {{ page.due_project_2e }}

-The goal of this milestone is to develop a set of tasks that you will explore in a set of potential designs.

 Building on what you learned in your design research, design six tasks that you believe are integral to your overall design goal:

  - You should include existing tasks (i.e., tasks people already do) and new tasks (i.e., tasks that will be enabled by your design).